auraxangelic/libgdx-tts/README.md

 ```
     TextSpeech.INSTANCE.speak("testing 1 2 3");
 ```
-2. The text to speech will run asynchronously.
+2. The text-to-speech will run asynchronously.
 If you want to block until it's finished speaking, you can run in Kotlin:
 ```
 TextSpeech.waitUntilFinished()
 ```